-David Letterman Fast Facts
+David Letterman Fast Facts - CNN

 September 18, 1985 - Premiere of the “Top Ten” list.

-May 1992 - Johnny Carson announces his retirement and speculation begins that Letterman will replace him.
+May 1992 - Carson announces his retirement and speculation begins that Letterman will replace him.

-January 1993 - After it is announced that Jay Leno will take Johnny Carson's place, Letterman announces he will be leaving NBC for CBS, and expresses anger over what he regards as NBC's poor treatment of him.
+January 1993 - After it is announced that Jay Leno will take Carson’s place, Letterman announces he will be leaving NBC for CBS, and expresses anger over what he regards as NBC’s poor treatment of him.

 August 30, 1993-May 20, 2015 - Host of “Late Show with David Letterman.”